Riebeck-one/COH3-Replay-Viewer/README.md

-# COH3-Record-Viewer
-A simple software to keep track, organize and launch Company of Heroes 3 replays.

 # COH3 Record Viewer

 COH3 Record Viewer is a Python-based application that allows you to view and manage your Company of Heroes 3 replay files.
 It provides an easy-to-use interface to track, save, browse, launch, rename, and delete replays.
 The program also supports the 'coh3-replay-enhancements' mod by Janne252.